 Audi and Porsche in F1: What Would It Look Like?

-While there hasn’t been an official announcement of this news, Herbert Diess, CEO of the Volkswagen Group, spoke at an event in Wolfsburg on Monday and said that Volkswagen would allow Audi and Porsche to enter F1.
-The Volkswagen Group owns a number of well-established global car and motorcycle brands such as Audi, Bentley, Cupra, Ducati, Lamborghini, Porsche, SEAT, Skoda and Volkswagen.
+While there hasn’t been an official announcement as of yet, Herbert Diess, CEO of the Volkswagen Group, spoke at an event in Wolfsburg on Monday and said that Volkswagen would allow Audi and Porsche to enter Formula One.
+The Volkswagen Group owns a number of well-established global car and motorcycle brands such as Audi, Bentley, Ducati, Lamborghini, Porsche, and countless others, and their argument in favour of participating in Formula One comes down to two factors: money and exposure.

-Their argument in favour of participating in Formula One comes down to two factors: money and exposure.
-Diess said on Monday that in looking at the pros and cons of the situation, joining the sport would bring in more money than it would cost the company.
-As well, the global reach of the sport - one that continues to explode - is so enticing that Diess claimed that it would be so worth it to explore, that Porsche would be willing to reduce their substantial racing activities in other disciplines and focus more on a Formula One entry.
+Diess said Monday that joining the sport would ultimately be more profitable than costly for the company.
+Additionally, the global reach of the sport—one that continues to grow rapidly—is so enticing that Diess claimed it could be beneficial enough for Porsche to reduce its racing activities in other disciplines and focus more heavily on a Formula One entry.

 "If they decide (to come in) then there's a conversation to be had but at this point we don't want to have any conversations until we know someone is committed to the sport.”